Go to the page content

 Learn how you can reduce the risk.

-More recently, devices have been developed that allow real-time 24-hour monitoring of your blood sugar levels, called continuous glucose monitors (CGM).2,6 A CGM device takes your ‘interstitial’ glucose measurements using a small sensor attached to your body through a tiny wire just under the skin.
+More recently, devices have been developed that allow real-time 24-hour monitoring of your blood glucose levels, called continuous glucose monitors (CGM).2,6 A CGM device takes your ‘interstitial’ glucose measurements using a small sensor attached to your body through a tiny wire just under the skin.

 • Current and average glucose levels